-The ∆SBP is the SBP at the indicated time point minus the SBP on day 1.
+Wistar Kyoto rats; SHR-control: spontaneously hypertensive rats not treated; SHR-ELE: spontaneously hypertensive rats treated with Eucommia leaf extract; The ∆SBP is the SBP at the indicated time point minus the SBP on day 1.
 All values represent the mean ± S.E. (n = 7), ** p < 0.01, compared with the SHR-control group (Dunnett’s test).

 Table 2.
 Plasma NO levels and thoracis aorta ring media thickness in the indicated treatment groups.